codingbbq/codingbbq.github.io/docs/Cloud/AWS-AI-Business-Strategist.md

 - C. Semi-structured data; the AI can use the existing fields without any further processing
 - D. Structured data; recordings convert automatically to rows and columns at intake

-B) Audio recordings have no fixed schema, which makes them unstructured.
+**Unstructured data; extracting themes will require processing the audio or the transcripts before the AI can act on it** Audio recordings have no fixed schema, which makes them unstructured.
 Extracting value from unstructured data requires processing.
 In this case, transcription and analysis of the language inside the calls.
 That processing is the budget and time investment to plan for before scoping the AI work itself.

 ---